k5iogura/vinosyp/DRIVER_CUDA_CUDNN/README_tensorflow-gpu.md

 ```
 ### Why tensorflow-gpu version is 1.11.0 and why CUDA-9.0 and CuDNN-7.5

-First of all, when i installed tensorflow-gpu, i got "not found libcublas.so.9" error message.
+**First of all,** when i installed tensorflow-gpu, i got error message like "not found libcublas.so.9".
-So that install CUDA-9.0 and CuDNN corresponding to CUDA-9.0.
+So that i installed CUDA-9.0 and CuDNN corresponding to CUDA-9.0.
-If you want to use tensorflow-gpu=1.13.1, you have to install CUDA-10.0 and CuDNN corresponding to it.
+If you want to use tensorflow-gpu=1.13.1, you may have to install CUDA-10.0 and CuDNN corresponding to it.
+**Last of all,** i pray your NVIDIA-Driver is correspoding to CUDA and CuDNN versions which selected by tensorflow-gpu wheel.

 #### Check it
 If you got bellow, this is it.